Practical advice to protect your format

 - Acts as a deterrent to potential imitators .

 - May give greater leverage over other partners.

-You could consider to register the design and your marks, connected to the format.
-For more advise, give us a call.
+You could consider registering the design and your marks, connected to the format.
+For more advice, give us a call.

 - Register it